Centers for Chemical Innovation (CCI)

 Phase I Full Proposals, by invitation only

 The Centers for Chemical Innovation (CCI) Program supports research centers focused on major, long-term fundamental chemical research challenges.
 CCIs that address these challenges will produce transformative research, lead to innovation, and attract broad scientific and public interest.
-CCIs are agile structures that can respond rapidly to emerging opportunities and make full use of data infrastructure and other approaches to enhance collaborations.
-CCIs may partner with researchers from industry, government laboratories and international organizations.
+CCIs are agile structures that can respond rapidly to emerging opportunities through enhanced collaborations.
 CCIs integrate research, innovation, education, broadening participation, and informal science communication.

-The FY 2017 Phase I CCI competition is open to projects in all fields supported by the Division of Chemistry, and must have focus and impact in chemistry.
-This solicitation also covers the renewal application of the Phase II CCI initiated in FY 2012: the Center for Selective C-H Functionalization (CCHF).
+The FY 2020 Phase I CCI competition is open to projects in all fields supported by the Division of Chemistry, and must have scientific focus and the potential for transformative impact in chemistry.
+NSF Chemistry particularly encourages fundamental chemistry projects related to one or more of NSF's 10 Big Ideas.